 The video below shows Hydroforce® Ultra on a golf course fairway in the UK.

 This video is from Ludlow GC in the UK, and shows how water rapidly moves away from the surface after treatment with Hydroforce Ultra.
-In the UK, Hydroforce Ultra is marketed as Prowet Evolve®.
+In the UK, a similar molecule to Hydroforce Ultra is marketed as Prowet Evolve®.

 Research into soil wetting agents